dstein64/vim-win/README.md

 ## Configuration

 By default, `vim-win` is started with `<leader>w` or `:Win`.
 These will not be clobbered in case they are already used.
+The `:Win` command takes an optional argument specifying how many `vim-win` commands to run (e.g., `:Win 1` would exit `vim-win` after the first command).
+If the optional argument is `0`, which is the default, `vim-win` runs until exit.

 ```vim
 " The following defaults can be customized in your .vimrc